Overton leads Drake against Belmont after 23-point outing - WTOP News

 Des Moines, Iowa; Wednesday, 8 p.m.
 EST

-BOTTOM LINE: Drake hosts the Belmont Bruins after Kevin Overton scored 23 points in Drake’s 95-72 victory over the Murray State Racers.
+BOTTOM LINE: Drake hosts the Belmont Bruins after Kevin Overton scored 23 points in Drake’s 95-72 win against the Murray State Racers.

-The Bulldogs have gone 14-0 in home games.
-Drake averages 80.0 points while outscoring opponents by 11.1 points per game.
+The Bulldogs are 14-0 in home games.
+Drake ranks fourth in the MVC in rebounding averaging 34.7 rebounds.
+Darnell Brodie leads the Bulldogs with 8.4 boards.

-The Bruins are 9-7 in MVC play.
-Belmont is 7-5 when it wins the turnover battle and averages 12.0 turnovers per game.
+The Bruins have gone 9-7 against MVC opponents.
+Belmont ranks fifth in the MVC with 24.7 defensive rebounds per game led by Cade Tyson averaging 4.6.

-Drake’s average of 8.7 made 3-pointers per game this season is only 0.1 more made shots on average than the 8.6 per game Belmont allows.
-Belmont scores 8.7 more points per game (77.6) than Drake allows to opponents (68.9).
+Drake scores 80.0 points per game, 3.1 more points than the 76.9 Belmont gives up.
+Belmont has shot at a 47.7% clip from the field this season, 3.8 percentage points above the 43.9% shooting opponents of Drake have averaged.

-TOP PERFORMERS: Tucker DeVries is shooting 35.9% from beyond the arc with 2.5 made 3-pointers per game for the Bulldogs, while averaging 20.8 points, 6.7 rebounds, 3.5 assists and 1.6 steals.
-Darnell Brodie is averaging 13.5 points and nine rebounds over the past 10 games for Drake.
+TOP PERFORMERS: Tucker DeVries is averaging 20.8 points, 6.7 rebounds, 3.5 assists and 1.6 steals for the Bulldogs.
+Brodie is averaging 13.5 points over the last 10 games for Drake.

-Malik Dia is averaging 17.4 points and 5.7 rebounds for the Bruins.
-Cade Tyson is averaging 17.5 points over the last 10 games for Belmont.
+Tyson is shooting 46.0% from beyond the arc with 2.6 made 3-pointers per game for the Bruins, while averaging 16.6 points and 5.7 rebounds.
+Malik Dia is shooting 44.6% and averaging 17.3 points over the last 10 games for Belmont.

 LAST 10 GAMES: Bulldogs: 8-2, averaging 81.8 points, 36.5 rebounds, 15.8 assists, 6.3 steals and 1.4 blocks per game while shooting 49.7% from the field.
 Their opponents have averaged 69.7 points per game.